Delayed election results? Maybe, but not because of fraud

 For some election experts and Democrats, the prospect of similar uncertainty is especially worrisome this year, given Trump’s frequent declarations that mail-in voting is fraudulent and a “threat” to his reelection.
 The president has also refused to commit to accepting the results of the election, saying it’s too soon to make an ironclad guarantee.

-Biden has said he thinks Trump may use his office to intervene and predicted earlier this summer that the president might try to delay the contest: “Mark my words, I think he is going to try to kick back the election somehow, come up with some rationale why it can’t be held.”
+Biden first suggested during an April fundraiser that Trump “is going to try to kick back the election somehow, come up with some rationale why it can’t be held.”
+He said last month that Trump might try to “indirectly steal” the election by vocally opposing mail-in ballots.

 On Friday, during a virtual fundraiser with Massachusetts Sen. Elizabeth Warren, Biden reminded donors of his earlier prediction.